Putrajaya: Rail

 Putrajaya is served by two urban rail lines: the KLIA Transit line and the Putrajaya line through the Putrajaya Sentral transportation hub on the western border of Putrajaya.
 The MRT Putrajaya Line is Malaysia's fifth metro line, and the longest in the Rapid Rail network, with Putrajaya Sentral being the southern most station in the network.
 The KLIA Transit is one of Malaysia's two operational airport rail links, connecting KL Sentral in Kuala Lumpur to its international airport, calling at 3 stations in between including Putrajaya.

 The national rail network Keretapi Tanah Melayu (KTM) does not serve Putrajaya.
 The cancelled Kuala Lumpur–Singapore High Speed Rail was meant to serve Putrajaya with a station at Kampung Dato Abu Bakar Baginda, about halfway between Precinct 14 and Bandar Baru Bangi.

 Around 2003, plans for a monorail in Putrajaya were underway but were halted due to low population.
 Plans to revive the construction of the Putrajaya Monorail, with proposed connections to Kajang, Bandar Baru Bangi and Cyberjaya, have not yet materialised.
+In January 2026, the completed but disused Monorail Suspension Bridge spanning across Putrajaya Lake will be repurposed into a pedestrian bridge.